-CRSV.
+CRSV

-Finally, in October 2023, the TOE conducted a technical mission to Ukraine which offered an opportunity to review current TOE by the OPG, the National Police, and the Judiciary. projects and to identify priorities for its work in 2024.
-The mission On reparations, the TOE will (i) renew the partnership with IOM also resulted in numerous additional requests for assistance from to support the adoption of a national reparation framework national authorities, including the judiciary, the national police, on reparations for CRSV survivors; and (ii) assist the national and the OPG.
-The TOE was able to respond to these requests only authorities to ensure adequate coordination between the marginally due to lack of sufficient funding. national reparation framework and international initiatives.
+Finally, in October 2023, the TOE conducted a technical mission to Ukraine which offered an opportunity to review current TOE projects and to identify priorities for its work in 2024.
+The mission also resulted in numerous additional requests for assistance from national authorities, including the judiciary, the national police, and the OPG.
+The TOE was able to respond to these requests only marginally due to lack of sufficient funding.